 PHASE 2: DESIGNING YOUR COURSE

-TIME: The second phase for building a course focuses on the design process (Note: the content development is in the soon-to-come Phase 3).
+TIME: The second phase of building a course focuses on the design process (Note: the content development is in the soon-to-come Phase 3).

 The design phase takes place offline and requires about 20 hours of your time.
 This equates to a couple of weeks, if you are focusing on building your course.